-From 18.30 each weekday evening until 08:00 and at weekends and Bank Holidays, emergency medical cover is provided by the Colchester Out of Hours Service.
+From 18.30 each weekday evening until 08:00, at Weekends and Bank Holidays; emergency medical cover is provided by the Colchester Out of Hours Service.
 The Out-of-hours services are generally busy so please think carefully before asking to see a doctor and only do so if you genuinely cannot wait until the surgery re-opens.They can be contacted on 111.

 For patients with minor illness or injury you can also attend The Colchester Walk in Centre, Primary Care Centre,Turner Road Colchester CO4 5JR is open from 07:00 to 22:00 every day including bank holidays, no appointments are necessary.

 The Walk in Centre is able to offer the following services: